kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \sg=\frac{\gamma}{62.4~\lb/\ft^3} \quad \textrm{USCS}
 $$

 Note that the two definitions for the specific gravity (the one using density and the one using specific weight) are equivalent.
-This is because specific weight is just the density times mass and the factor of mass cancels in the ratios.
+This is because specific weight is just the density times mass and the factor of mass cancels in the above ratios.
 The example below will explicitly illustrate this.

 Note that the specific gravity of a fluid is dimensionless.
 Don't get confused, the three quantities (density, specific weight and specific gravity) are three ways of representing the same thing (the amount of fluid per unit volume).
 In the following examples we will demonstrate how these concepts are commonly used.